fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::::AccordionContent

 Transaction plans can be created using a pending eNACH mandate.
 The installment will not be generated unless the mandate is moved to the approved state.

 ::::EndAccordionContent

+::EndAccordionItem

+::AccordionItem

+:::AccordionTitle Can investor make a recurring payment using UPI ?

+::::AccordionContent

+Currently, FP allows UPI payments only for one-time purchases and does not support UPI for recurring purchases.
+We are currently working on adding UPI Autopay functionality to FP.

+::::EndAccordionContent